-Let the special people if your life know how much you appreciate them, it will make their day.
-A hand written card, a private message on Facebook, or a phone call are unexpected and go a long way in nurturing relationships.
+Let the special people in your life know how much you appreciate them, it will make their day.
+A handwritten card, a private message on Facebook, or a phone call is unexpected and go a long way in nurturing relationships.
 Make it a habit to spend 5 minutes each day making a personalized connection with someone in your life.

 Everything in Moderation.